The Great Man

-The Great Man is a 1956 American film noir drama film directed by and starring José Ferrer.
-The screenplay was written by Ferrer and Al Morgan, Morgan's novel of the same name the source material.
+The Great Man is a 1956 American drama film directed by and starring José Ferrer.
+The screenplay was written by Ferrer and Al Morgan from Morgan's novel of the same name.
 It was loosely based on the controversial career of Arthur Godfrey, a beloved TV and radio host whose image had been tarnished by a number of cast firings and Godfrey's contentious battles with the press.